-The chemical vapour deposition (CVD) is one of the basic techniques for thin film deposition in the field of BEOL processing.
-The Department Back-End of Line in collaboration with the Center for Microtechnologies has a long time expert knowledge in CVD of various dielectric films.
+The chemical vapor deposition (CVD) is one of the basic techniques for thin film deposition in the field of BEOL processing.
+The department Nano Device Technologies in collaboration with the Center for Microtechnologies has a long time expert knowledge in CVD of various dielectric films.

 CVD deposition techniques and dielectric materials